Mitch-P-Analyst/Salifort-Motors/README.md

 Employees working on **higher number of projects, a workload with higher monthly hours, longer tenure, lower satisfaction, are much more likely to leave**.

-Departed employees with the lowest satifaction levels were assigned to **6 or 7 different projects**.
+Departed employees with the lowest satisfaction levels were assigned to **6 or 7 different projects**.
 Examining all employees, past and present, from data provided, employees assigned to 6 or 7 projects are associated with the **highest average monthly hours** and are **tenured employees around ≈4 years**.

 Employees assigned to **7 projects** have an **attrition rate of 100%**